joyyyq/Books/README.md

 - Dec Learning from the Germans: Race and the Memory of Evil

 2023
-- Jan Terror In the Mind of God
+- Jan The Secret :white_check_mark:
-- Feb Born a Crime: Stories from a South African Childhood
+- Feb Why Marriages Succeed or Fail: And How You Can Make Yours Last :white_check_mark:
-- Mar F.I.A.S.C.O.
+- Mar Terror In the Mind of God
 - Apr Ice Age
 - May The Autobiography of Benjamin Franklin
 - Jun Keeping At It: The Quest for Sound Money and Good Government